roytang/blog/content/post/2008/04/shadowmoor-sneak-peek.md

 **

-Scarecrows &#8211;
+Scarecrows --

 **

-use these to fill out your curve, they're especially useful to stop the "evasive hill giant&#8221; cycle.
+use these to fill out your curve, they're especially useful to stop the "evasive hill giant" cycle.

 [Lurebound Scarecrow][6]